Damsith-LK/Web-Development-with-Python/README.md

 ## Things I have learned and projects I have finished ✅

+- Day 61 📖
+     - Learned about WTForms, inheriting templates with Jinja and how to use Bootstrap-Flask

 - Day 60 👨‍💻
      - Learned about HTML Forms and how to work them with Flask
      - Got the HTML Form in Blog Website to work